 Think of agentic AI as a perimeter with six known holes.
 None of them are exotic.
 All of them are textbook in the academic literature.
 Almost none of them are budgeted for in the average enterprise stack, because the average enterprise stack still treats "AI" as a feature rather than as a system that decides, uses tools, and fails:

-- Context windows and non-determinism — the agent's working memory has limits and stochastic gaps, and the system above it doesn't tell you when it forgot.
+- Context windows and non-determinism.
+The agent's working memory has limits and stochastic gaps, and the system above it never tells you when it forgot.

-- Tool poisoning — the agent uses a tool whose output reflects an adversary's state, and the downstream consumer treats tool output as ground truth.
+- Tool poisoning.
+The agent uses a tool whose output reflects an adversary's state, and the downstream consumer treats that output as ground truth.

-- Data poisoning — training-time or inference-time contamination, including the kind that survives the sanitization pipelines your vendor told you were sufficient.
+- Data poisoning.
+Training-time or inference-time contamination, including the kind that survives the sanitization pipelines your vendor swore were sufficient.

-I understand how AI tools make decisions, use tools, and fail because I've spent the last year building and breaking my own.
 The sections that follow walk each vector with the public repos and prior Ghost pieces that exercise it.
-Read this as the surface read of a practice.
-The depth — engagement detail, what client systems do under load, what the AI classifier prompts actually look like inside, where the polyglots land in a multi-tenant pipeline — is the part you commission, on purpose, with paper.
+The depth — engagement detail, what client systems do under load, what the AI classifier prompts look like inside, where the polyglots land in a multi-tenant pipeline — is the part that runs on commission.

 The Context Window Forgets, and the Agent Doesn't Tell You